-Demand forecasting is a means of estimating what customer demand will look like in the future, and how it will affect a business’ supply chain.
-It’s essential for business health, continuity, and growth, ensuring that leaders make the right decisions at the right times.
+Demand forecasting is a means of estimating what customer demand will look like in the future, and how it will affect your business’ supply chain.
+It’s essential for business health, continuity, and growth, ensuring you make the right decisions at the right times.

 If you’re new to demand forecasting and keen to make it a fixture of your business, our guide can help.
 Here, we’ll be covering what demand forecasting is, why it’s important, and how to implement it alongside your ongoing supply chain management strategy.